 Recommendation: Knowledge in the field of experimental economic research or behavioral economics as well as in the field of microeconomics and game theory may be helpful.

 Application is possible via https://portal.wiwi.kit.edu/Seminare

-Disruption and the Digital Economy - Topics in Political Economy (Master) 2560142, WS 21/22, 2 SWS, Language: English, Open in study portal
+Disruption and the Digital Economy - Topics in Political Economy (Master)

 For Master students of the fields Industrial Engineering and Management, Information Engineering and Management, Economics Engineering or Economathematics.